noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
     1. Detail the exact steps taken to reproduce the problem
     2. Number each step
-    3. Please consider doing this as it can be very helpful for fixing your issue -->
+    3. Be proud of yourself knowing that you are very helpful :)
+ -->